 Is it true that I can just claim to be a day hiker if I meet a ranger?

 Wouldn’t that be sneaky!
 But no, this scheme doesn’t work.
 Beyond harming bears, it’s just not allowed.
 This obvious deception doesn’t work because if you have overnight gear, you’re automatically an overnight user.
 You can’t be a day-hiker, if you have an overnight pack.
 Anytime you’re backpacking in the area with overnight gear, you need an overnight permit and a bear canister.
 You might claim to be a day hiker, but you’ll still get a ticket.
+The situation is slightly different in Lassen Volcanic National Park, so be sure to read up about it.

 I hear that there are no rangers.
 Can I just sneak through the area?